Privacy and Security in Firebase

 ISO and SOC compliance

-All Firebase services (aside from App Indexing) have successfully completed the ISO 27001 and SOC 1, SOC 2, and SOC 3 evaluation process, and some have also completed the ISO 27017 and ISO 27018 certification process.
-Compliance reports and certificates for Firebase services governed by the GCP Terms of Service may be requested via the Compliance Reports Manager
+All Firebase services (aside from App Indexing and Vertex AI in Firebase) have successfully completed the ISO 27001 and SOC 1, SOC 2, and SOC 3 evaluation process, and some have also completed the ISO 27017 and ISO 27018 certification process.
+Compliance reports and certificates for Firebase services governed by the GCP Terms of Service may be requested via the Compliance Reports Manager.

 Service name ISO 27001 ISO 27017 ISO 27018 SOC 1 SOC 2 SOC 3